-§§ 3 & 4 - E-CIGARETTES
+§§ 2 & 3 - E-CIGARETTES

-Shipping and Transporting Restrictions (§ 3)
+Shipping and Transporting Restrictions (§ 2)

-The bill places substantially similar restrictions on shipping and transporting e-cigarettes as described above for tobacco products.
+The bill places restrictions on in-state shipping and transporting of ecigarettes that are similar to those in law for cigarettes.
 Authorized Recipients.
-Specifically, businesses may only ship or transport e-cigarettes to a (1) DCP-registered e-cigarette dealer or manufacturer or (2) government employee, officer, or agent acting within his or her official duties.
+Specifically, businesses may only ship or transport e-cigarettes to a (1) Department of Consumer Protection (DCP)-registered e-cigarette dealer or manufacturer or (2) government employee, officer, or agent acting within his or her official duties.
 The bill relatedly requires the DCP commissioner to publish on the department's website a list of each person that holds a dealer or manufacturer registration.
 It prohibits common or contract carriers or anyone else from knowingly delivering e-cigarettes to a residence or to someone in Connecticut they reasonably believe is not one of these authorized recipients.